Our team of landscape architects, certified planners, and urban designers are driven by our core philosophy, Living Design.

 Master of Landscape Architecture, Fachhochschule Weihenstephan (Institute for Applied Science in Landscape Architecture), Freising, Germany Optima Green Roof Systems, Karlsruhe, Germany Technical School for Landscape Construction, Heidelberg, Germany, Professional Landscape Architect (PLA)

 While there is no singular project typology that defines Felipe’s portfolio of work with us, the common thread always comes back to “constructability and coordination.”
-During his years with SWT Design, he has meticulously studied and come to enjoy the balance of art and science that is needed to take truly innovative design from concept to reality.
+During his years with SWT Design, he has meticulously studied and come to enjoy the balance of art and science that is needed to take a truly innovative design from concept to reality.
 Every project brings with it the need to manage a multi-disciplinary team, and further refine design details that can turn any idea into a tangible experience.
 As a designer, Felipe’s attention to detail in design development and construction compliments his role as a project manager, bringing with it the ability to effectively communicate with partners and achieve design intent.

 “Our team is always pushing the notion of what can be achieved through innovative design.
 To take the mere idea of a place from a sketch into something real – something you can experience – is where I find the most satisfaction.”